skrub-data/skrub/doc/vision.rst

 machine-learning models on tables: `pandas <https://pandas.pydata.org>`__ dataframe, SQL databases...

+|

 Skrub is high-level, with a philosophy and an API matching that of `scikit-learn <http://scikit-learn.org>`_.
-It strives to bridge the world of databases to that of machine-learning, **enabling imperfect assembly and representations of the data when it is noisy**.
+It strives to bridge the world of databases to that of machine-learning, **enabling imperfect assembly and representations of the data when it is noisy**, using the downstream target to predict to guide assembly when possible (supervised learing for data assembly).

 In the long term, as skrub is built on higher-level APIs, it will make it easier for data-scientist to use efficient database patterns and